JorgenVatle/atshop-service-models/README.md

 console.log(order.description);         // Order description.
 ```

-## Adding your own properties and methods.
+## Adding your own properties and methods
 You can rather easily extend a model with your own functionality if you have any implementation specific needs.
 ```typescript
 import OrderServiceModel from 'atshop-service-models/models/OrderModel';